-or the estimation of the production potential of oyster on a farm.
+The mass-balance modeling using Ecopath have been introduced in last two decades for the estimation of the production potential of oysters on a farm.
 In the modeling, the ecological carrying capacity was used to evaluate the level of farm development beyond which ecological impacts of farming become unacceptable [25].
 Reference [8] estimated the ecological carrying capacity in barrier-beach lagoons (area: 1.5-7.8 km2) of the southern shore of Rhode Island.
 They showed that farmed oyster biomass was currently at 0.233 gDW/m2 and could increase 62 times this value without exceeding the ecological carrying capacity to 14.5 gDW/m2.
 In the larger Narragansett Bay (355 km2) of Rhode Island, the farmed oyster biomass was currently at 0.0095 gDW/m2 and could be increased 625 times to 5.93 gDW/m2 without exceeding its capacity [9].
-In the case of the Hiroshima Bay (ca. 0.023 gDW/m2, 410 km2), although the approach of evaluation for the production potential of the oyster on the farm was different for Ecopath, could potentialcarrying capacity several times current biomass.
+In the case of the Hiroshima Bay (ca. 0.023 gDW/m2, 410 km2), although the approach of evaluation for the production potential of the oyster on the farm was different for Ecopath, Hiroshima Bay could potentially increase the carrying capacity several times larger than the current biomass.
+It was assumed that the abundant rafts for farming of oysters in the inner part of the bay (NB) created an organically-polluted benthic environment with low transfer efficiency and that significant oyster feeding lead to the reduction of phytoplankton deposition on the sea floor.
+Furthermore, increasing the rafts for oyster farming will give an economic boost in the bay area in terms of fishery resources.

 V. CONCLUSION

-As a model case for understanding the effect of bivalve farming to the productivity of lower trophic levels in coastal areas, Hiroshima Bay in the Seto Inland Sea.
-In this study, Hiroshima Bay into estuary (NB) and offshore (SB), and the spatial difference of the primary productions, the secondary productions, and those of transfer efficiencies in the bay.
-The results showed the possibility that the production of oyster could increase potentially several times as large as current biomass.
+As a model case for understanding the effect of bivalve farming to the productivity of lower trophic levels in coastal areas, Hiroshima Bay in the Seto Inland Sea was evaluated.
+In this study, Hiroshima Bay was divided into an estuary (NB) and an offshore area (SB), and the spatial difference of the primary productions, the secondary productions, and those of transfer efficiencies in the bay were clarified.
+The results showed the possibility that the production of oyster in the bay could increase potentially several times as large as the current biomass, without exceeding its carrying capacity.

 VI.
 ACKNOWLEDGEMENT

 The authors show appreciation to Mr. Kouji Takeuchi, Mr. Youhei Shigeoka, Mr. Katsuya Ohura, Mr. Yoshiyuki Takahashi, for piloting the survey ship (HIKARI).
-We express our gratitude to Hiroshi Shibata, M.Sc. and students of Hiroshima University, Kobe University, and National Institute of Technology, Hiroshima College for their support the surveysThis research was supported by the Environment Research and Technology Development Fund (S-13) granted by the Ministry of the Environment, Japan.
+We express our gratitude to Hiroshi Shibata, M.Sc., and students of Hiroshima University, Kobe University, and National Institute of Technology, Hiroshima College for their support during the surveys, and Dr. Cervinia V. Manalo (Hiroshima University) for her English check.
+This research was financially supported by the Environment Research and Technology Development Fund (S-13) granted by the Ministry of the Environment, Japan.

 VII.
 REFERENCE